understanding-search/maze-dataset/docs/paper/paper.md

     \caption{Nested internal structure of \texttt{\_TokenizerElement} objects inside a typical \texttt{MazeTokenizerModular}.}
 \end{figure}

 The tokenizer architecture is purposefully designed such that adding and testing a wide variety of new tokenization algorithms is fast and minimizes disturbances to functioning code.
 This is enabled by the modular architecture and the automatic inclusion of any new tokenizers in integration tests.
-To create a new tokenizer, developers forking the library may simply create their own `_TokenizerElement` subclass and implement the abstract methods.
-If the behavior change is sufficiently small, simply adding a parameter to an existing `_TokenizerElement` subclass and updating its implementation will suffice.
+To create a new tokenizer, developers forking the library may simply create their own [`_TokenizerElement`](https://understanding-search.github.io/maze-dataset/maze_dataset/tokenization.html#_TokenizerElement) subclass and implement the abstract methods.
+If the behavior change is sufficiently small, simply adding a parameter to an existing [`_TokenizerElement`](https://understanding-search.github.io/maze-dataset/maze_dataset/tokenization.html#_TokenizerElement) subclass and updating its implementation will suffice.
 For small additions, simply adding new cases to existing unit tests will suffice.

 The breadth of tokenizers is also easily scaled in the opposite direction.
 Due to the exponential scaling of parameter combinations, adding a small number of new features can significantly slow certain procedures which rely on constructing all possible tokenizers, such as integration tests.
-If any existing subclass contains features which aren't needed, a developer tool decorator is provided which can be applied to the unneeded `_TokenizerElement` subclasses to prune those features and compact the available space of tokenizers.
+If any existing subclass contains features which aren't needed, a developer tool decorator [`@mark_as_unsupported`](https://understanding-search.github.io/maze-dataset/maze_dataset/tokenization/modular/element_base.html#mark_as_unsupported) is provided which can be applied to the unneeded [`_TokenizerElement`](https://understanding-search.github.io/maze-dataset/maze_dataset/tokenization.html#_TokenizerElement) subclasses to prune those features and compact the available space of tokenizers.

 ## Benchmarks of Generation Speed {#benchmarks}